Support and development for women in leadership.

 Jane had so many strong beliefs and passions, all very clearly centred around justice and equality.
 Her day to day work leading the Foyer Federation demonstrated that and it was not compromised; opportunities for young people to be better and excel were at the centre of all of her decisions.
 Her success was driven by an almost insatiable desire for her learning and development.
 She campaigned effectively and quietly, knowing the important points and understanding how to articulate them.

 One of Jane’s causes was that of women in leadership.
 Her experiences informed her understanding of the importance of building a pipeline of women in leadership.
-To help to fulfil her ambition, we are proud to launch the fundraising for the Jane Slowey memorial membership programme in partnership with Association of Chief Executives of Voluntary Organisations (ACEVO), as well as inviting applications for the first tranche of the programme.
+To help to fulfil her ambition, we created the Jane Slowey memorial membership programme.

-The Jane Slowey memorial membership programme will provide expert support, guidance, advice and mentoring for women who are aspiring CEOs, or are in their first two years as a CEO for a charity or social enterprise.
-Priority will be given to women who are under 45, from BAME backgrounds and/or who have a disability.
+The Jane Slowey memorial membership programme provides expert support, guidance, advice and mentoring for women who are in their first two years as a CEO for a charity or social enterprise.
+Priority is given to women from BAME backgrounds and/or who have a disability.

 We believe this is a fitting tribute to a truly inspirational woman who was a mentor to many, and a role model to many more, and who was fiercely passionate about equality and encouraging a new generation of sector leaders.
 We hope you will support this as a great cause, but also in memory of a great leader who we were proud to know.